kitabisa/gonx/README.md

 ## Changelog

-All major changes will be noticed in [release notes](https://github.com/satyrius/gonx/releases).
+All major changes will be noticed in [release notes](https://github.com/kitabisa/gonx/releases).

-## Roadmap

-I have no roadmap for this project at the moment for a few reasons.
-At the first, it is a simple library and I want to keep it.
-At the second, there is no feature requests, and for me, this library do its job.
-A few things may happen: the default binary, to use this not only as a library, and performance improvements if they will be needed.

 ## Contributing